-Here we will learn iOS lifecycle or architecture in swift with examples, different layers in iOS xcode application lifecycle or architecture and iOS xcode applications files (main.storyboard, viewcontroller.swift, info.plist, appdelegate.swift) process with examples.
+Here we will learn iOS lifecycle or architecture in swift with examples, different layers in iOS Xcode application lifecycle or architecture and iOS Xcode application files (main.storyboard, viewcontroller.swift, info.plist, appdelegate.swift) process with examples.

-Now we will learn life cycle of iOS using above project.
-If you observe above application screenshot, in left side we have different files available like as shown below.
+Now we will learn the life cycle of iOS using the above project.
+If you observe the above application screenshot, on the left side we have different files available like as shown below.

-We will learn how these files are helpful in iOS life cycle to achieve our functionality.
+We will learn how these files are helpful in the iOS life cycle to achieve our functionality.

 The Main.storyboard file is the visual representation of our app’s user interface and we use Main.storyboard file to design our application screen.

 The ViewController.Swift file is used for our implementation portion where we write our code and our ViewController.Swift file will be like as shown below.

 The info.plist file contains the configuration of our application like Main.Storyboard file base name, Launch screen interface file and etc.

 Like other languages, iOS also need some specific file that always runs first which is known as AppDelegate.Swift file.
 When we run the application, first the compiler will go to AppDelegate.Swift file and check for the marker @UIApplicationMain this marker is the main object in the application.
 Suppose if we comment on this marker our application will build successful but it won’t run.

 The typical life cycle of iOS application starts with @UIApplicationMain when we run the app first its object will create and initialized.
 Once the object is created and initialized then the AppDelegate.Swift is turn on and the UIApplication object will pointed to AppDelegate.Swift file.
 The @UIApplicationMain file reads the info.plist file and check the configuration of your application including the name of Launch Screen and Main.Storyboard file.
 This overall process is done in the background.